helensz98/Interactive-Lab-Hub/Lab 3/README.md

 # You're a wizard, [Jingjun]

 This lab is late because I need to replace my Pi and I have communicated with Professor Ju about this.
-I'm sorry for any inconvenience caused this may have cause.
+I'm sorry for any inconvenience this may have cause.